Skip to main content

 Anja Madsen, COO - Pets at Home

-Paul O'Hara, CPO and Property Director - Halfords
+Paul O'Hara, Chief People and Property Officer - Halfords